-You can contact us at schrodersinvestor@HSBC.com if you have any further questions.
+You can contact us at

+wmteam@cazenovecapital.com if you have any further questions.
+You may wish to discuss your questions with your usual Cazenove Capital contact.

-Institutional and Corporate Clients may also contact schrodersinstitutional@HSBC.com.
+Institutional and Corporate Clients may also contact schrodersinstitutional@hsbc.com.

 If you have an adviser you may wish to discuss your questions with them directly.